ab0766/AI-Powered-Goal-Tracker-System/README.md

-# 🎯 SprintMap AI: The 30-Day Automated Goal Architect
+# 🎯 SprintMap AI: AI-Powered Custom Goal Tracking System Architect

 SprintMap AI is a production-ready, full-stack productivity tool that shifts away from typical manual micro-management tracking applications.
 Built using a decoupling architecture, it blends a high-performance **FastAPI asynchronous backend** with an interactive **Streamlit frontend engine** to break down massive monthly ambitions into day-by-day micro-milestones using **Google Gemini AI**.